j7168908jx/j7168908jx.github.io/_posts/2024-04-30-quant-b-game-theory.md

   ...
   </details>

-- <details><summary><cite><a href="https://math.stackexchange.com/questions/1525074/what-are-the-optimal-mixed-strategies-for-this-game">StackExchange</a></cite>
+- <details><summary><cite><a href="https://math.stackexchange.com/questions/1525074/what-are-the-optimal-mixed-strategies-for-this-game">StackExchange</a>.</cite>
-  Fix $k\lt n$ positive integers, and two players play the following game: each player picks a positive integer between 1 and n.
+  Fix $k\lt n$ positive integers, and two players play the following game:

+  each player picks a positive integer between 1 and n.

   If the two numbers picked are within k of each other, the larger number wins and that player gains one point while the other player loses one point.

   Else, the smaller number wins and that player gains one point while the other loses one.

   Picking the same number results in a tie, and no points gained or lost.

   I've tried to find patterns for optimal mixed strategies based on arbitrary k and n, without success.

-Here I define an "optimal strategy" as one that has ≥0 expected value against any mixed strategy.As an example, when k=1 and n=3 this game specializes to rock-paper-scissors, with a unique optimal strategy of (1/3, 1/3, 1/3).
+  Here I define an "optimal strategy" as one that has ≥0 expected value against any mixed strategy.

+  As an example, when k=1 and n=3 this game specializes to rock-paper-scissors, with a unique optimal strategy of (1/3, 1/3, 1/3).
   </summary>
   ...
   </details>

-- <details><summary><cite><a href="https://math.stackexchange.com/questions/2393250/finding-the-best-optimal-strategy-for-this-game">StackExchange</a></cite>
+- <details><summary><cite><a href="https://math.stackexchange.com/questions/2393250/finding-the-best-optimal-strategy-for-this-game">StackExchange</a>.</cite>
   You are player 1 and you are versing another person player 2.

   You and player 2 choose any integer from 1 to 30.

-A 30 sided die is rolled and whoever's number is the closest to the die's number is the "winner" of the game and gains points according to what they guessed.e.g.
-Player 1 picks number 20 and player 2 picks number 15.The die lands on the number 18 so player 1 wins and gets 20 points.
+  A 30-sided die is rolled and whoever's number is the closest to the die's number is the "winner" of the game and gains points according to what they guessed.

+  e.g. Player 1 picks number 20 and player 2 picks number 15.The die lands on the number 18 so player 1 wins and gets 20 points.

   (Note that you can choose whether or not to go first or second in picking a number (you will know the other player's number if you go second)).